spurwadi2/v2/_posts/2018-04-01-hello-world.md

 cover:  assets/images/menulis.jpg
 navigation: True
 title: Hello World v.2
-tags: [artcytech]
+tags: [technologeek]
 class: post-template
-subclass: 'post tag-artcytech'
+subclass: 'post tag-technologeek'
-author: sigit
+author: artcytech
 ---

 I have been away from the blogging scene for quite a while now, suddenly today it dawned upon me that I need to start writing/posting again.
 My writing is a little bit rusty now, and I need to brush on that.